How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 Turn Savings Into a Game

 This might sound goofy, but stick with us.
-Shefrin is one of the world’s leading behavioural economic experts, after all.
+Shefrin is one of the world’s leading behavioral economic experts, after all.

-“Gaming is really the key, because it gets your brain to turn on the reward centres,” Shefrin says.
-“If the reward centres are driving your behaviour rather than fear, then it’s likely that you will act.”
+“Gaming is really the key, because it gets your brain to turn on the reward centers,” Shefrin says.
+“If the reward centers are driving your behavior rather than fear, then it’s likely that you will act.”

 One easy (and, fine, kind of elementary!) way to do this would be to pick an attainable number for your retirement savings and then reward yourself quarterly with a nice night out or an obscenely expensive pair of jeans you’ve been coveting for months.